openframeworks/ofBook/03a_OOPs!/chapter.md

 A very easy way of knowing what these two files do is to think of the header file (.h) as a recipe, a list of the main ingredients of your cookie.
 The implementation file (.cpp) is what we're going to do with them, how you mix and work them to be the perfect cookie!
 So let's see how it works:

-Declare a class in the header file (*.h), otherwise known as the declarations file.
-In this case, the file name should be ofBall.h. **[KL: "Type the code below into your ofBall.h file and note the comments I've included to guide you along."]**
+Declare a class in the header file (.h), otherwise known as the declarations file.
+In this case, the file name should be ofBall.h.
+Folllow the code below and type into your own ofBall.h file, please note the comments I've included to guide you along.

 	#ifndef _OF_BALL // if this class hasn't been defined, the program can define it